microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getmailboxusagestorage.md

 Get the amount of storage used in your organization.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Mailbox usage](https://support.office.com/client/Mailbox-usage-beffbe01-ce2d-4614-9ae5-7898868e2729).
+> For details about different report views and names, see [Office 365 Reports - Mailbox usage](https://support.office.com/client/Mailbox-usage-beffbe01-ce2d-4614-9ae5-7898868e2729).

 ## Permissions